beumsk/beumsk.github.io/README.md

 - new projects (todolist, recipes, shop)

 1.2
-- skills section
+- skills section: links to projects filtered
+- metrics animation?
+Number of projects/sites/hours/languages/experience
 - back to top button

 1.3
 - links in mdx to open in new tabs
-- metrics animation?
-Number of projects/sites/hours/languages/experience
 - add project filter and order

 X.X
 - trailing slash urls not working (only prod)
 - add more images of features/pages?
-- improve perf (caching)
 - low res images (automate without next-optimized-images)
-- improve resume with react features (mapping)
 - rethink scss structure (BEM?)
 - update to NEXT.js 12

 Blog
-- goatcounter
 - nextjs custom error page
 - props to parent/child
 - mdx to html